Swordwhale Walking: Illustration, stories, photojourneys, videos

 Compass test: to learn to navigate underwater, we had to do a triangular compass course (the visibility was about 20 feet, not enough to see where we were going).
 We start at the dive platform, set a course (to 120 degrees on the compass), swim fifty finbeats (steps).
 When we reached fifty "steps", we turned, set a new course to 240 degrees, swim fifty finbeats... stop, turn to 360 (0 on the compass), swim fifty... and we are back at our starting point.
 You can do this in your yard, with a towel over your head so you can't see where you are going, only the compass, and the ground).
 Take any number of steps, just make each side of the triangle the same amount of steps.
 And don't do it where you'll run into dangerous obstacles like roads or stairs.
 You can also do squares or straight lines or other shapes.

-click here for cool places to dive and snorkel
+click the fish for cool places in PA to dive and snorkel

 click here for Dutch Springs PA